Our goal is to teach you to

 Due to the extremely close distances, these situations often afford the officer little or no time to effectively draw and aim.
 The situation is compounded by the involuntary activation of the sympathetic nervous system, which triggers the fight or flight reaction, otherwise known as the Body Alarm Response.
 As such, when faced with imminent threats of death or serious bodily injury; time, space, and the body work against the person who uses traditional firearms positions and tactics.
 Further, you may find yourself in a vehicle or other confined environment unable to move, escape, or take cover when a sudden attack occurs.

 Gunfights for law enforcement typically occur at ranges of less than 30 feet according to the previously mentioned LEOKA stats.
-At gunfighting distances from zero to approximately 30 feet, the CAR System cannot be matched for efficiency and effectiveness.
+At gunfighting distances from zero to approximately 30 feet, the 360° CQD (formerly CAR System) cannot be matched for efficiency and effectiveness.
 This does not diminish the utility of other traditional shooting platforms such as the Weaver and Isosceles stances, especially at longer distances or when the threat is identified sooner enabling more time and opportunity to adjust.
 It should be noted that officers often perform well at distance or when the attacker is scripted or moving unrealistically; however, when forced to perform at close range, the stance, reload techniques, and even the draw become less optimal and often unsafe.